Wallis and Futuna: Economy

-The GDP of Wallis and Futuna in 2005 was US$188 million (at market exchange rates).
+The GDP of Wallis and Futuna in 2019 was US$212 million (at market exchange rates).

 The territory's economy consists mostly of traditional subsistence agriculture, with about 80% of the labor force earning its livelihood from agriculture (coconuts and vegetables), livestock (mostly pigs), and fishing.
 About 4% of the population is employed in government.
 Additional revenue comes from French government subsidies, licensing of fishing rights to Japan and South Korea, import taxes, and remittances from expatriate workers in New Caledonia, French Polynesia, and France.
 Industries include copra, handicrafts, fishing, and lumber.
 Agricultural products include coconuts, breadfruit, yams, taro, bananas, pigs, and fish.

 Exports include copra, chemicals, and fish.

 There is a single bank in the territory, Banque de Wallis-et-Futuna, established in 1991.
 It is a subsidiary of BNP Paribas.
 There had previously been a branch of Banque Indosuez at Mata Utu.
 It had opened in 1977, but was closed in 1989, leaving the territory without any bank for two years.

 Demographics

 Population

-The total population of the territory at the July 2018 census was 11,558 (72.1% on the island of Wallis, 27.9% on the island of Futuna), down from 14,944 at the July 2003 census.
-The vast majority of the population are of Polynesian ethnicity, with a small minority who were born in Metropolitan France or are of French descent.
+The total population of the territory at the July 2023 census was 11,151 (72.5% on the island of Wallis, 27.5% on the island of Futuna), down from 14,944 at the July 2003 census.
+The vast majority of the population are of Polynesian ethnicity, with a small minority who were born in Metropolitan France or are of French European descent.

 Lack of economic opportunities has, since the 1950s, been impelling many young Wallisians and Futunians to migrate to the more prosperous French territory of New Caledonia, where, as French citizens, they are legally entitled to settle and work.
 Since the mid-2000s, emigration has surged in response to political tensions on the main island of Wallis (Uvea), that have arisen from a feud between rival aristocratic clans, who are supporting competing kings.
 Emigrants have begun settling, not only in New Caledonia, but also much farther away, in Metropolitan France.
 At the 2019 New Caledonian census, 22,520 residents of New Caledonia (whether born in New Caledonia or in Wallis and Futuna) reported their ethnicity as "Wallisian and Futunian".
 This is almost double the total population of Wallis and Futuna.